Karn-P/ros-server-typescript-public/README.md

 # ros-server-typescript

 ## Overview
-This is a repository of bms-typescript-server.
+This is a repository of ros-typescript-server.

 ## Installation
 _ROS Server_ requires [Node.js](https://nodejs.org/) v16.14+ to run and [express.js](https://expressjs.com/) to run.